 - Prerequisite: Completion of ENGL 130, Academic Writing, with a grade of C or better is a necessary prerequisite.
 Conditional enrollments are prohibited.
 The University requires that every WP course syllabus contain the following statement: "This is a writing proficiency (WP) course, open only to students who have completed ENGL 130 (or its equivalent) with a grade of C or higher."

-Please submit the application form, including required attachments, to the Office of the Provost, Kendall 102, zip 110.
+Please submit the application form, including required attachments, to the Office of Undergraduate Education, SSC 440, zip 680.

 This document is the property of Academic Affairs and maintained by Curriculum Service